Drasungor/aligned-hackathon-oct-2024/README.md

 ![Populated leaderboard](/imgs/populated_leaderboard.png)

-Take into account that for the final deployment of out project we will start with an empty leaderboard.
+Take into account that for the final deployment we will not have this leaderboard, but a new one with fewer uploaded records used for testing.

 ## Team members